NavalDhandha/Loan-Approval-/README.md

 Task 3 : What specific factors can be added that influence the decision what is the reason behind this choice?
 And create a model that can be used to predict the loan outcomes

 Dataset:
-Column	Description
+Column	- Description
-loan id	Unique ID for each loan application
+Loan id	- Unique ID for each loan application
-No of dependent	Number of dependents of the applicant Education 	Applicant’s education level
+No of dependent	- Number of dependents of the applicant Education -	Applicant’s education level
-Self employed	Whether the applicant is self-employed Income annum	Annual income of the applicant
+Self employed -	Whether the applicant is self-employed Income annum	- Annual income of the applicant
-Loan amount	Loan amount requested
+Loan amount	- Loan amount requested
-Loan term	Term of the loan in months
+Loan term	- Term of the loan in months
-Cibil score	CIBIL score of the applicant (credit score) Residential asset	Value of residential assets owned by applicant Commercial asset	Value of commercial assets owned by applicant Luxury asset	Value of luxury asset owned by applicant Bank asset	Value of bank assets owned by the applicant Loan decision	Whether the loan was approved or rejected
+Cibil score	- CIBIL score of the applicant (credit score) Residential asset	- Value of residential assets owned by applicant Commercial asset - Value of commercial assets owned by applicant Luxury asset	- Value of luxury asset owned by applicant Bank asset	- Value of bank assets owned by the applicant Loan decision	- Whether the loan was approved or rejected